Tackling Long Code Search with Splitting, Encoding, and Aggregating: Experimental Results

-To find the best splitting and fusing methods of \model, we varied our architecture in different code split methods and fusing methods, measuring the change in search performance.
-Since the CodeSearchNet ruby dataset is relatively small, we choose to perform experiments on the ruby programming language.
-We present these results in \cref{tab:model_variation}.
+To identify the optimal configuration for \model, we conducted experiments by varying our architecture using different code splitting methods and aggregation methods, while measuring the resulting changes in search performance.
+Given that the CodeSearchNet Ruby dataset is relatively small, we focused on conducting experiments on the ruby subset, and we present the results in \cref{tab:model_variation}.

-In Table 3 rows \model-SpaceSplitting, we try different fusing methods described in \cref{sec:fusing_methods}.
-Compared to GraphCodeBERT Baseline, using one of the fusing methods alone cannot achieve significant performance improvement.
-Since meanpooling is better than maxpooling, we fuse the attention method with meanpooling, and the search performance is significantly improved.
-For Attention (one layer) + Mean fusion method, MRR and R@1 are improved by 7.9\% and 11.5\%, respectively.
-In the subsequent experiments, we choose Attention (one layer) + Mean as the fusion method.
+In \cref{tab:model_variation} rows SpaceSplitting, we experimented with various aggregation methods as described in \cref{sec:fusing_methods}.
+Our findings showed that using any single aggregation method in isolation did not yield significant performance improvements compared to the GraphCodeBERT Baseline.
+However, upon fusing the attention method with meanpooling, we observed substantial performance enhancement.
+Specifically, the Attention (one layer) + Mean aggregation method improved MRR and R@1 by 7.9\% and 11.5\%, respectively.
+Consequently, for subsequent experiments, we opted to use the Attention (one layer) + Mean aggregation method.

-In Table 3, we try different code split methods described in \cref{sec:split_methods} rows \model-SpaceSplitting, \model-TokenSplitting, \model-LineSplitting, \model-ASTSplitting.
-For space and token based splitting methods, we set the window size from 64 to 256 due to the finer granularity of the division.
-Conversely, for line and AST based split methods, we set the window size from 16 to 64.
-We observe that AST based split method has outstanding performance, achieving the best MRR and R@1 with a window size of 32.
-In the following experiments, \model refers to \model-ASTSplitting with a window size of 32 and Attention (one layer) + Mean fusion method.
+In \cref{tab:model_variation} rows SpaceSplitting, TokenSplitting, LineSplitting, ASTSplitting, we explored different code split methods, as detailed in \cref{sec:split_methods}.
+For space and token-based splitting methods, we set the window size from 64 to 256 due to the finer granularity of division.
+Conversely, for line and AST-based split methods, we set the window size from 16 to 64.
+Notably, we observed that the AST-based split method displayed outstanding performance, achieving the highest MRR and R@1 with a window size of 32.
+As a result, in subsequent experiments, \model refers to \model-ASTSplitting with a window size of 32, step size of 16 and the Attention (one layer) + Mean aggregation method.